open-toast/can-i-use-anvil/README.md

 ## So can I use Anvil?

-This is a Kapt annotation processor which will tell you if you can replace Dagger+Kapt with Anvil is the current project.
-Specifically, it will call out
+This Gradle plugin will tell you if you can replace Dagger+Kapt with Anvil in a mixed Java/Kotlin project.

+Under the hood, it registers a Kapt annotation processor which detects the following patterns incompatible with Anvil.

 * Java (non-Kotlin) `@Module`s.
 * Java (non-Kotlin) `@Singleton`s.